icmurray/ckan/README.txt

 Test configurations
 -------------------

 The default way to run tests is defined in test.ini (which is the default config file for nose - change it with option "--with-pylons").
-This specifies to use Sqlite and sets faster_db_test_hacks, which are compromises.
+This specifies to use Sqlite and takes short cuts when clearing out the database between tests, which are compromises.

 ::